lkovari/nx-mf-dynamic-federation/README.md

 ## Install Nx Console

-Nx Console is an editor extension that enriches your developer experience.
-It lets you run tasks, generate code, and improves code autocompletion in your IDE.
+Nx Console is an editor extension that enriches the developer experience.
+It lets run tasks, generate code, and improves code autocompletion in the IDE.
 It is available for VSCode and IntelliJ.

 [Install Nx Console &raquo;](https://nx.dev/getting-started/editor-setup?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects)